 The Food Act provides a suite of enforcement options.
 The enforcement action taken by a local government should be graduated and proportionate to the severity of the non-compliance observed and any history of non-compliance.
 When considering enforcement data, it is important to note that in addition to enforcement actions, local governments use non-punitive actions such as education to assist food businesses achieve or maintain compliance with the Food Act.
 This report does not capture information from local governments in relation to other strategies used.

-Read a summary of the enforcement activities undertaken by Queensland local governments by region.
-Consistent with previous years, the main type of enforcement activity undertaken by local government was the issuing of improvement notices, followed by PINs as the second most common enforcement tool.
+Consistent with previous years, the main type of enforcement activity undertaken by local government was the issuing of improvement notices, followed by prescribed infringement notices (PINs) as the second most common enforcement tool, as represented in figure 7.

 Improvement notices